io.github.hidai25/evalview-mcp

 2. evalview snapshot — runs tests, saves traces as baselines

-3. evalview check — replays tests, diffs against baselines, opens HTML report
+3. evalview check — replays tests, diffs against baselines, emits the ship/don't-ship verdict, opens HTML report

 <details> <summary><strong>Snapshot management</strong></summary>